ceifa/steamworks.js/README.md

 * The API it's not trustful.
 * The API implement callbacks instead of return flags or promises.
 * I hate C++.

-## Installation

-We need to first build the application.
-So make sure you have the latest [node.js](https://nodejs.org/en/), [Rust](https://www.rust-lang.org/tools/install) and [Clang](https://rust-lang.github.io/rust-bindgen/requirements.html).
-We also need [Steam](https://store.steampowered.com/about/) installed and running.

-Install dependencies with `npm install` and then run `npm run build:debug` to build the application.

-## Testing

-With the Steam application running, test it by running `node test`.

-It's set to run with a test app id 480.
-Search for your corresponding app id [here](https://steamdb.info/apps/).

 ## API